szabolcspeter/DeployingDotNetMicroservices/README.md

 Both projects (API, Client) are built and containerized from scratch using Docker and can be composed with Docker Compose.
 In addition to this, you can apply example yaml files placed in folder "k8s" to deploy them on your local Kubernetes cluster.
-Finally, files from folder "aks" can be used to deploy the application in Azure AKS using Azure ACS.
+Finally, files from folder "aks" can be used to deploy the application on Azure using AKS and ACS.

 You have 3 different ways to run the application: